jsfenfen/990-xml-admin/README.md

-4. run generate_canonical
+4. run generate_canonical to generate the canonical names for the canonical version only.

-5. run assign_canonical to assign vars to it
+5. run assign_canonical to assign variables in each other version to it.
+This requires some special casing.

-6. Run propagate_from_canonical to reassign the schedule parts back to the vars
+6. Run propagate_from_canonical to reassign the schedule parts that were given to the variables in the canonical version to their related variables in each other version.
+This is necessary because we determine the 'part' of a tax form that a variable occurs in by hand editing the schema files [schema_parts_fixed](in (https://github.com/jsfenfen/irs990_admin/tree/master/irs990/schemas/schema_parts_fixed).
+Unfortunately the form parts are listed in the .xsd comments--which are excluded by xmltodict and many xml parsers--but worse they are sometimes missing (hence the hand editing).